marlageha/dataredux/whirc/WHIRC_README.txt

     galfit obj_id_inputj

-14. Extract plots and images from Galfit output.
+14. Extract plots and images from GalFit output.
 In Calibs, create directory Calibs/pics.
     > whirc.whirc_draw(obj_id)

+15. Plot some stuff.
+To view in context with the NSA catalog, download the NSA catalog to Downloads/ from http://www.nsatlas.org/data.
+Then run
+    > whirc.whirc_hist()